canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 Closed-source software vendors typically opt for solution three when they notice inadvertent reciprocal code, given that they need to distribute their software to paying customers but do not usually want to open up the rest of their source code to others.
 It is therefore important for these vendors to conduct a “due diligence” audit on their software projects, checking that their software does not include any OSS code or libraries that engage a reciprocal licensing obligation.

 Likewise, organizations and businesses releasing their code as OSS should also conduct due diligence audits.
-Although they are already applying a OSS licence, a reciprocal licensing obligation generally imposes a requirement to licence the code under the exact same licence.
+Although they are already applying an OSS licence, a reciprocal licensing obligation generally imposes a requirement to license the code under the exact same licence.
 Thus, releasing code under a different OSS licence may not always comply.
 It may be necessary to dual-license your own code under the other reciprocal licence, or, in a similar manner to the closed-source context, ensure that the software does not include any code or libraries that engage the reciprocal obligation.
 Although reciprocal obligations pose the strictest set of parameters, organizations and businesses must also ensure they comply with other licensing terms.
 For example, they must comply with notice requirements and obligations to distribute the original source code.
 A due diligence audit ensures that this compliance is in place.

 There are two general methods to conduct a due diligence audit: provenance checking and code scanning.